dineshreddy8742/smart-health/README.md

 Mental health is a silent crisis affecting **197 million people** in India alone.
 With only **0.75 psychiatrists per 100,000 people** (4x less than WHO recommendations), millions struggle in silence.

-**AsDevAd** breaks down these barriers by bringing professional mental health support to your fingertips - anytime, anywhere, completely anonymously.
+**** breaks down these barriers by bringing professional mental health support to your fingertips - anytime, anywhere, completely anonymously.

 ---

-## ✨ What Makes AsDevAd Special
+## ✨ What Makes  MannSathd Special

 ### 🧠 **Intelligent Mental Health Assessment**
 - **AI-powered evaluations** that adapt to your responses